 Year 7, 8, & 9: Principal's Scholarship Of Excellence

 Academic scholarship exams are highly difficult and the topics tested are well above student’s academic level.
 Preparing your child for a scholarship test is all about Education Planning.
 At Little Geniuses, we are renowned for ensuring students are 1-2 years ahead of their grade, to give them the best chance of being offered places in the most prestigious private schools each year.

 Attaining scholarships will save parents an astounding amount of money, well over $200,000.
 It’s as good as winning the lottery!

-Little Geniuses have a full database of exam style questions from all different types of scholarship tests – from ACER to private schools such as Meriden and St Aloysius College.
+Little Geniuses have a full database of exam style questions from all different types of scholarship tests – from ACER to private schools such as Meriden and independent North Shore private schools.
 This is important, as each test is different.
 Children need to prepare for the tests in different ways.

 For example, the ACER scholarship tests are split into three sections: written expression, humanities and mathematics.
-Alternatively, the St Aloysius exam is broken down into five sections: English Reasoning, Maths/Spatial Reasoning, Mathematics Reading and Comprehension and Written Expression.
+Alternatively, some North Shore private school exams are broken down into five sections: English Reasoning, Maths/Spatial Reasoning, Mathematics Reading and Comprehension and Written Expression.

 What is your next step?